determines which forms ld evaluates

 file of commands and wish to assemble a complete script of the

-session in standard-co
+session in standard-co.

-is rarely used.
+The value :never of ld-pre-eval-print is rarely used.
 During

-the evaluation of encapsulate
+the evaluation of encapsulate and of certify-book forms,

 subsidiary events are normally printed, even if ld-pre-eval-print

-.
+is nil.
 Thus for example, when the user submits an

-form, all subsidiary events are generally printed
+encapsulate form, all subsidiary events are generally printed

-even in the default situation where ld-pre-eval-print
+even in the default situation where ld-pre-eval-print is nil.

 But occasionally one may want to suppress such printing.
 In that

-should be set to :never
+case, ld-pre-eval-print should be set to :never.

 determines the prompt printed by ld